ibm-cloud-docs/account/ts_subscriptioncode.md

 {: #cannot-apply-subscription-code}
 {: troubleshoot}

-To successfully apply a subscription code, make sure the code is valid and you have the required access.
+To successfully apply a subscription code, make sure that the code is valid and you have the required access.
 {: shortdesc}

 When you try to apply a subscription code, you see an error that states that the code cannot be applied.